akarzim/guidelines/README.md

 Try to write self-documenting code as much as possible.

 Avoid writing comments to explain bad code.
-If an explaination is needed then the code probably needs a refactor to become self-explanatory.
+If an explanation is needed then the code probably needs a refactor to become self-explanatory.

-- use /** ... */ for multiline comments
+- use /** ... */ for multi-line comments
 - use // for single line comments

 ### Annotations ###